spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/merchant-portal-product-offer-feature-integration.md

 ---
 title: Merchant Portal - Product Offer feature integration
 last_updated: Jan 05, 2021
-summary: This integration guide provides steps on how to integrate the Merchant Portal - Product Offer feature into a Spryker project.
+description: This integration guide provides steps on how to integrate the Merchant Portal - Product Offer feature into a Spryker project.
 ---

 ## Install feature core